 By the 1980s the baking industry had changed from hundreds of tiny family-owned operations, with limited mechanisation, to a few, much larger, fully automated factories owned by a few companies.

-There was also a much wider range of breads becoming available.
-Over the 1990s small niche specialty bakeries, selling a much wider range of breads, arose to meet a more sophisticated public’s bread tastes.
+There was also a much wider range of bread becoming available.
+Over the 1990s small niche specialty bakeries, selling a much wider range of bread, arose to meet the tastes of a more sophisticated public.
 Specialist bakeries also sold pies and some established themselves as prize-winning pie bakers in the 2000s.